anuragraiii/Msc-CS/README.md

-# This are the Practical and Project of Different Subject.
+# This are the Practicals and Projects of Different Subject.